openearth/xbeach-docs/docs/xbeach_manual.rst

 You can work on the following assignments:

 #.
-Go to the folder'Examples\\YanchepBeachâ'and double click the
+Go to the folder'Examples\\YanchepBeach''and double click the
    file'run\_model.bat'.
 The simulation will start (and will run about 15 minutes).